Sara Maitland: Life and career

-Sarah (later "Sara") Louise Maitland was born in London as the second of six children of Adam Maitland (a descendant of the judge Thomas Maitland, Lord Dundrennan) and Hope Baillie Fraser-Campbell.
+Sarah (later "Sara") Louise Maitland was born in London as the second of six children of Adam Maitland of Cumstoun House, Kirkcudbright, (a descendant of the judge Thomas Maitland, Lord Dundrennan) and Hope Baillie Maitland (née Fraser-Campbell).
 Adam Maitland's mother, Cecil Louise, was from the Scottish family of Mackenzie of Portmore descending from Colin Mackenzie of Portmore, friend of Walter Scott.
 Maitland has described her upper-class London family as "very open and noisy".
 In her childhood she went to school in a small Wiltshire town and attended St Mary's, a girls' boarding school in Calne, from the age of 12 until her admission to university.
 Maitland thought this school a terrible place and became very excitable.

 Growing up, Maitland developed a wild reputation: in 1966 she scandalised one of her brothers by winning a foot race in a very short cotton dress.
-On entering Oxford University in 1968 to study English, she became friends with future US President Bill Clinton "and a regular visitor at 46 Leckford Road, a house Clinton shared with Frank Aller, Jana (Jan) Brenning and Strobe Talbott".
+On entering Oxford University in 1968 to study English, she became friends with future US President Bill Clinton and a regular visitor at 46 Leckford Road, a house Clinton shared with Frank Aller, David Satter and Strobe Talbott.
 She suffered from problems of mental disarray and inability to carry out routine tasks.
-During her college years, Maitland was taken to a mental hospital on several occasions for this reason, but she completed her course and soon turned to writing.
+During her college years, Maitland was taken to a mental hospital on several occasions for this reason, but she completed her course and started writing.

-Maitland originally became regarded as one of those at the vanguard of the 1970s feminist movement and is often described as a feminist writer.